mdeweerd/zha-toolkit/README.md

 manufacturer id to access a manufacturer specific attribute or execute a manufacturer specific command.

-## Zigbee, ZHA, zha-device-quirks, zigpy, ZHA-toolkit
+## Zigbee, ZHA, zha-device-handlers, zigpy, ZHA-toolkit

-ZHA and zha-device-quirks and zigpy intend to wrap the zigbee attribute operations and commands so that the Zigbee device features are immediately usable in Home Assistant.
+[ZHA](https://github.com/home-assistant/core/tree/dev/homeassistant/components/zha) and [zha-device-handlers](https://github.com/zigpy/zha-device-handlers/tree/dev/zhaquirks) and [zigpy](https://github.com/zigpy/zigpy) intend to wrap the zigbee attribute operations and commands so that the Zigbee device features are immediately usable in Home Assistant.
 The quality of these integrations and libraries are ensured through unit tests.